iftikharuddin/security-course/Euler/euler-vault-kit.md

   do not affect an account’s solvency.
 This abstract approach allows controller vaults to craft more customized rules
 - Disabling a controller in the EVC requires the call to come from the controller itself, not the user.
+- During an external call, any address can insert itself into the account and vault status check sets if checks are deferred, potentially forcing the transaction to revert.
+- Precompiles cannot be used as addresses for permit, but the validation logic should change if the contract is deployed on other chains.
+- The `getPermitHash` functions writes into the Free Memory Pointer slot but clears it right after.
+- The EVC is written in a highly abstracted manner to allow flexibility and avoid making specific assumptions about vaults implementations.

+## Tips
+- Whenever an operation affects an account’s solvency in a controller vault, the Ethereum Vault Connector triggers the `checkAccountStatus` function in the respective controller vault(s)